Disclaimer

 - Ensure

-are installed. - Debian/Ubuntu:
+sysstat(foriostat) andiotopare installed. - Debian/Ubuntu:

-sudo apt update && sudo apt install sysstat iotop
+sudo apt update && sudo apt install sysstat iotop - CentOS/RHEL/Fedora:

-sudo yum install sysstat iotop
+sudo yum install sysstat iotoporsudo dnf install sysstat iotop

 - Ensure